 The most common appearance accessory may be finials.
 A finial attaches to the top of a post and makes it appear a little more fancy.
 Caps are common too.
 They rest on top of the post as well, but they also actually cover the post top and offer protection from rain, snow and sun.

-The final group we’ll mention are scrolls.
+The final group to mention are scrolls.
 Scrolls are matching metalwork which can be added to gates or sections of metal fencing.
 They will create additional visual appeal.

 Temporary Safety and Security Fence in Seattle

-If you are expected to build a temporary fence, we can help you do that.
+If you are expected to build a temporary fence, they can help you do that.